Long Beach State Athletics Director Vic Cegles Named I-AAA Under Armour Athletics Director of the Year

 2011-12 was a record year at Long Beach State

-Cegles, who was hired as the school's 12th Director of Athletics in April 2006, has already made an impact in the athletic department's ability to fundraise which is key to his goal of making Long Beach State not only the premiere school in the Big West Conference, but a player on the national stage when it comes to both athletics and academics.
+Cegles, who was hired as the school's 12th Director of Athletics in April 2006, has made an impact in the athletic department's ability to fundraise which is key to his goal of making Long Beach State not only the premiere school in the Big West Conference, but a player on the national stage when it comes to both athletics and academics.

 Since coming to Long Beach State, Cegles has placed strong emphasis on resource acquisition targeting the annual fund, capital improvements, scholarship endowments, ticket sales and corporate sponsorships.
 He established what is now known as the Beach Athletic Club in 2006 and focused on centralizing annual giving.
 The reorganization has enabled teams to continue sport-specific solicitations and provide consistent recognition and benefits to donors.

 Under Cegles' leadership the university entered a long-term 55-year lease with the city of Long Beach to operate the iconic Blair Field, ensuring an improved home for Dirtbag baseball.
 With that commitment, a $17 million campaign for improvements at Blair Field is underway, which includes a new practice infield, safer walls and remodeled batting cages, locker room, offices and suites at the iconic stadium.
 Four-time MLB All-Star Troy Tulowitzki pledged $1 million to the project, offered at his LBSU Hall of Fame induction, which breaks ground for Phase 1 in 2015.

 Long Beach State has excelled both on the playing fields and in the classroom under Cegles' leadership.
 For the eighth consecutive year all NCAA sponsored teams at Long Beach State scored above the required 925 on the Academic Progress Rate (APR), the only California State University to do so under the four-year standard, and 83 student-athletes were recognized as Academic All-Conference honorees after meeting competition and academic standards, most often a 3.2 cumulative GPA.

 Diversity in the coaching and administrative staff is a fundamental goal and the athletics department was recognized under Cegles' leadership in 2008 as a national NCAA diversity winner.